• Skip to primary navigation

 The package includes a nylon case.
 In comparison to the presentation of the sexy box, we’d venture to say it is a middle-of-the-road kind of case.
 But that is being extra picky.

-The best 12×50 binoculars for bird watching in tough conditions
+Best 12×50 binoculars in tough conditions

 Main Features of the Vortex Razor HD 12×50 binoculars